The Other Story (film)

-The Other Story is a 2018 Israeli drama film directed by Avi Nesher.
+The Other Story is a 2018 Israeli drama film written, produced and directed by Avi Nesher.
 It was screened in the Contemporary World Cinema section at the 2018 Toronto International Film Festival.

 Plot

 The story follows the wedding planning of two Baalei Teshuva, and the bride's family's plans to sabotage the wedding.
 The film mainly focuses on the bride's complicated relationship with her father, as well as the divorced parents' relationship with each other.